Merlin04/pmft/docs/README.md

 ## What is pmft?

 pmft is a tool to flash Pro Micros with a hex file.
 It works much better than other solutions such as dfu-programmer and avrdude.
-It was created with the (https://reddit.com/r/mechanicalkeyboards)[mechanical keyboard community] in mind, but works for any application.
+It was created with the [https://reddit.com/r/mechanicalkeyboards](mechanical keyboard community) in mind, but works for any application.

 ## How does it work?

-It uses a python script from paranoid.rat on the (https://forums.adafruit.com/viewtopic.php?f=22&t=35335)[Adafruit Forums] and avrdude as its base.
+It uses a python script from paranoid.rat on the [https://forums.adafruit.com/viewtopic.php?f=22&t=35335](Adafruit Forums) and avrdude as its base.
 I built a wrapper around this script that allows for installation and ease of use.

 ## How do I install it?